Category: Advanced Wound Dressings

 🤝 Clinician + Caregiver Dialogue

-Clinician: “No, it’s designed to be gentle on the skin and easy to remove.”
+Clinician: “Not at all; it’s designed to be gentle on the skin.”

 ❓ Patient FAQs & Myths Busted